‘As innovators we have a responsibility to lead by example’

 Guru Gowrappan, former CEO, Verizon Media: One of my biggest lessons from 2020 and 2021 is that innovation wins every time.
 Having an owner’s mindset with the speed and agility to problem solve, will be key to building any successful business of the future.
 Media companies will need to continue to pivot and evolve to create impact for the community, economy and the planet.
 As innovators, we have a responsibility to lead by example, and use our technology to keep the world connected and constantly create ways that deepen that connection for consumers to the people and things that they love.

-Jerilan Green, chief communications and public affairs officer, Yum!
+Jerilan Greene, chief communications and public affairs officer, Yum!
 Brands: The watershed moments of 2020 and 2021 have made it even clearer that one of the most pressing issues we face together in society is inequality and the lack of access and opportunity that goes with it.
 I’m optimistic that an increasing number of C-Suites and boards of directors are taking transformative steps to address the social and environmental inequities we see in communities around the world, and my hope is we continue to evolve in that space.
 Recent events are still teaching us all that businesses, governments, and institutions must fully participate together to create the kind of resilient economy, planet and society that can positively serve people from all walks of life and the next generation.

 Brad Lukanic, CEO, CannonDesign: The topic around infrastructure—social and physical—has a great significance as we begin to see the rise of natural phenomena like increased strength of hurricanes, droughts, or fires changing physical environments and impacting all our communities.
 The 1930s Works Progress Administration (WPA) focused on federally driven public works projects, with many of their aspects enduring to this day.
 The 2020–2021 vaccine deployment highlights positive outcomes when industry and government work together for a singular purpose.
 Climate change will be the focused endeavor for this decade and the next.
 As we think about how infrastructure is being defined today, we should not lose sight of past successes or the opportunities for solving even greater challenges in the years ahead.